- Models & Frameworks

 - Settlement Org- Navigating Services

-- LGBTQQIP2SAAA (Lesbian, Gay, Bisexual, Transsexual, Transgender, Intersex, Queer, Questioning, 2-Spirit and Allies) services.
+- 2SLGBTQQIPAA (Two-Spirit, Lesbian, Gay, Bisexual, Transgender, Transsexual, Queer, Questioning, Intersex, Pansexual, Asexual, Allies) services.

 Understand the Mental Health Act – When to Use Hospitals Services

 Mental Health Act 1990

 The Mental Health Act sets out the criteria for voluntary, informal and involuntary admissions to specially designated psychiatric facilities, as well as for the management of psychiatric out-patients under Community Treatment Orders (CTO).
 The statute also requires the assessment of psychiatric patients’ capacity to manage property following their admission to a psychiatric facility.
 The statute protects the rights of psychiatric patients by requiring that patients receive formal rights advice in certain circumstances and providing for the review of informal and involuntary admissions, capacity to manage property and CTOs before the Consent and Capacity Board.